Lukas-Netz/se-rwth.github.io/_pages/research/State-Based-Modeling.md

 messages from M<sub>out</sub>.
 Nondeterminism is handled as underspecification allowing the implementation (or the developer) to choose.
-Incompleteness is also understood as underspecification allowing arbitrary (chaotic) behavior, assuming that a later implementation or code generator will choose a meaningful implementation, but a specifier does not have to decide upfront.
+Incompleteness is also understood as underspecification allowing arbitrary (chaotic) behavior, assuming that a later implementation or code generator will choose a meaningful implementation.
+Still, a specifier does not have to decide up-front.
 Fairness of choice for transitions is not assumed (but possible), as it is counterproductive to refinement by deciding on one alternative during the implementation process.

 Most interestingly, describing transitions in δ with input and corresponding output leads to a much more abstract form of state machines, which can actually be used in the modeling process.
-First there are no (explicit) intermediate states necessary that would distribute a sequence of output messages in individual transitions (which is the case in classic Lynch/Tuttle I/O-automata, where a transition has exactly one input or output message).
-Second our I/O<sup>ω</sup> automata preserve the causal relation between input and output on the transitions (whereas I/O automata distribute this over many transitions).
+First, no (explicit) intermediate states are necessary to distribute a sequence of output messages in individual transitions (which is the case in classic Lynch/Tuttle I/O-automata, where a transition has exactly one input or output message).
+Second, our I/O<sup>ω</sup> automata preserve the causal relation between input and output on the transitions (whereas I/O automata distribute this over many transitions).
 We believe I/O<sup>ω</sup> automata are therefore suited as a human modeling